 \section{Berry--Esseen bounds for Partial Correlations}

 It is well known that the vector of projection parameters is related to the partial correlations between $Y$ and each component of $X$ given the other components.
-This suggests that our results should be generalizable to partial correlations.
-In this section we confirm that this is the case.
+This suggests that our results should generalize to partial correlations.
+In this section we confirm this intuition by deriving simultaneous confidence intervals for the partial correlation coefficients of a high-dimensional sub-Gaussian vector.
 This is of interest since partial correlations play an important role in graphical models: see, e.g., \cite{Lau96} and~\cite{drton2004model}.
 The results in this section sharpen complementary results in \cite{wasserman2014berry}.

 Suppose $X_1, \ldots, X_n\in\mathbb{R}^d$ are identically distributed random vectors (but not required to be independent).
 Let $\Sigma$ denote the $d\times d$ covariance matrix of $X_i$ and let $\Omega = \Sigma^{-1}.$ Then the $d \times d$ matrix of partial correlations is the symmetric matrix given by $\Theta = (\theta_{jk})_{j,k=1,\ldots,d}$ where